snapfisher/akshack-student/README.md

 - See the Challenge 0 documentation for the rest of the prerequisites.
 Challenge 0 should be done as prework before you arrive at the hack

 ## Repository Contents
-- `../Coach/[Guides]`
-  - `../Coach/Lectures`
-- `../Coach/Solutions`
-   - Example solutions to the challenges (If you're a student, don't cheat yourself out of an education!)
 - `../Student/Resources`
    - FabMedial app code and sample templates to aid with challenges

 ## Contributors
 Mostly based on topics from [What the Hack](https://github.com/microsoft/WhatTheHack).
 Modified/updated by Larry Claman and Paul Fisher.